-REGISTRATION DATES & DEADLINES
+APPROXIMATE REGISTRATION DATES & DEADLINES

-- November 30th Early registration opens (register online at www.mrll.org) • - Early registration ends (\$10 or \$25 discount expires) • December 13th - January 29th Registration closes for Tee Ball, Rookies, Minors, & Majors - Approximately February 26th Registration closes for Intermediate, Juniors, and Seniors
+Thanksgiving Early registration opens (register online at www.mrll.org) December 15th Early registration ends (\$10 or \$25 discount expires) MLK Day Registration closes for Tee Ball, Rookies, Minors, & Majors President's Day Registration closes for Intermediate, Juniors, and Seniors

-Registration closes at midnight.
+Registration closes at 11:59pm.
 These dates are approximate and can be changed at any time.
 Players who do not register by the deadline or before a registration cap for their age group has been reached can join the wait list.
 Players who register on the wait list are not guaranteed a roster spot.